 Eastern suburbs

-They headed east through the posh suburbs of the eastern suburbs of Sydney, including the Bays: Rose Bay, Double Bay and Rushcutters Bay.
-Already, the Sydney tourists trike experience has shown our passengers so much of the interesting areas of eastern Sydney.
+Heading east, through the posh suburbs of the eastern suburbs of Sydney, including the Bays: Rose Bay, Double Bay and Rushcutters Bay.
+So far, the friend’s Sydney trike tour is fun and memorable.

 Bondi Beach